StravaKit/StravaKit/README.md

 # Examples

 A demo application is included with StravaKit along with a comprehensive collection of tests which demonstrate how StravaKit can be used.
+Refer to [Documentation](Documentation/index.html) for further details.

 ### Authorizing with OAuth